0

 Southwark, Bermondsey and Borough

-This French patisserie started baking under the arches in Maltby Street in 2010 and has added two more sites since.
-Their buns are made with their buttery brioche given an Easter twist, with a secret spice blend, lemon and orange peel and lots of currants, before being finished with the classic cross.
+What was Comptoir Gourmand now has a new name putting their bakery side front and centre.
+They originally started baking under the arches in Maltby Street in 2010 and added two more sites since.
+Their buns are made with their signature buttery brioche with an Easter twist, rich spices & candied lemon & orange peel.
+Currants and raisins are folded through the enriched dough before being finished with the signature cross.
+They say they're best enjoyed with lots of butter!

 Fortitude Bakehouse